 Webinar software options

-I’ve used Livestorm and am happy with their software (I’ve only run into major issues with them once, where one of our speakers was kicked off and couldn’t get back on due to high attendee volume).
+(I’ve only run into major issues with Livestorm once, where one of our speakers was kicked off and couldn’t get back on due to high attendee volume.)

 Make sure to align on co-marketing in the planning and organization stage!

 Here’s where having co-webinar partners becomes extremely helpful.
 If you agree to both send out announcements and webinar reminders, your webinar could potentially double in reach versus you trying to market it alone.

 - Social media shares in the week leading up to the webinar.
 Twitter can be daily, LinkedIn should be once or twice max, Facebook can be two to three times.

 - An email announcement the week before the webinar, and a reminder the day before to register.

 - A guest blog exchange with CTAs at the end of the blogs to register for the webinar.
 You should aim for these blogs to go live two weeks before the webinar to give it time to gain traction, get announced on newsletters, etc.